pointerwars2025/level2_cpp_composition/README.md

 which means that around 400,000,000,000,000 iterations will occur, instead of 20,000,000.
 If those were US dollars, that's the difference between 10x the current US national debt and being independently wealthy.
-This is also why I say that the performance program would run for days, as implemented by many participants.
+This is also why I say that the performance program would run for days.

 The typical solution to this is to just build a doubly linked list, but that introduces another 8 bytes per node.
 If you know that you're not